Long time gone. Jan is still good news.

 We got some big stacks of the cheap feeling plastic chips and I proceeded to explain Texas Holdem to the boy.
 At first he didn't understand the flop, turn and river at all.
 The idea of betting on each street was lost on him entirely.
 I wasn't even looking at my cards, just his face.
 I could tell if he had a crap hand and I'd wait til the river and bet.
 He'd fold.
 At least he was smart enough to know he was beat.
 I had almost 75% of the chips and the women were calling us to dinner so we hurried.
 I went all in preflop with the J 10 of spades on the next hand and he called (pushing his chips into the center like Phil H.) with Q 8 of hearts (my dads lucky hand).
 When I saw the sooted Q8 I knew I was dead.
 For sure.
 The little bugger flopped a flush and now he didn't want to stop playing because he had chips now.

 We played a few more hands with not much action.
 The kid was tightening up on me.
 He had changed gears.
 He's been playing poker for 30 minutes and already he has more patience than me.
 Dinner was getting cold because we were in the mountains of WV and it was 25 degrees cooler than back home.
 I wanted to end this poker lesson.
 I looked down at Kc 2c and decided it was favored of one other random hand and I pushed.
 The kid did the same Helmuth chip push and called showing two red Kings.
 So much for that.
 That was fun.
-I needed a beer.
+I needed a The Demon Drink.

 Say goodbye to Card Club